TarunTomar122/wgd-boilerplate/README.md

-# Custom Boilerplate for the weekly game dev challenge
+# Boilerplate for the wgd challenge